 Customers don't usually come to Amazon to browse.
 Interesting Finds is one of the few experience in Amazon where customers would come to browse and look for inspirations in their leisure time.
 It is a browse experience that features curated “interesting” items on Amazon.
 Things are organized by themes here.
+Each theme is a boutique.
 Anyone can become a curator to create and share their own boutiques by collecting the items they like on Amazon.

 For example, the screenshot on the left is a page on Interesting Finds.
 It shows a mix of fun products found on Amazon.
 Among them is a boutique named “Corgi Corgi Corgi” which lists, well, all things about Corgi.